Skip to main content

 The Somatotropic Axis and Peptide Specificity

+The pathway controlling GH is called the somatotropic axis.
+GHRPs and GHRH analogues are the external inputs we introduce to modulate this axis.
+However, not all of these peptides are created equal.
 Their molecular structure dictates their specificity and their potential to trigger other, sometimes unintended, hormonal responses.
-The most significant of these are the release of cortisol (a primary stress hormone) and (a hormone involved in lactation and immune function).
+The most significant of these are the release of cortisol (a primary stress hormone) and prolactin (a hormone involved in lactation and immune function).

-The selectivity of a GHRP for the without “spilling over” to stimulate these other hormones is a key factor in protocol design.
+The selectivity of a GHRP for the ghrelin receptor without “spilling over” to stimulate these other hormones is a key factor in protocol design.
 A lack of selectivity can introduce unwanted variables that might counteract the benefits of GH elevation.

 The choice of GHRP is clinically significant, as different peptides have varying impacts on cortisol and prolactin levels.